TIBCOSoftware/snappydata/docs/quickstart.md

 ```

+!!!
+Note:
-<Note>Note: Ensure that the Docker containers have access to at least 4GB of RAM on your machine</Note>
+	Ensure that the Docker containers have access to at least 4GB of RAM on your machine.

 **Get the Docker Image: ** In the command prompt, type the following command to get the docker image.
 This starts the container and takes you to the Spark Shell.
 ```scala